0x111/servicenow-instance-wakeup/README.md

 docker run -e USERNAME='YOUR_USERNAME@YOUR_DOMAIN.com' -e PASSWORD='YOUR_SERVICENOW_DEVELOPER_PASSWORD' -e DEBUG=`true` -e HEADLESS='false` servicenowinstancewakeup
 ```

-If you have any bugs or suggestions please open an issue or pull request.
+If you have any bugs or suggestions please open an issue or pull request!

+Every contribution is welcome!